 - Impact: Being hit by ejected parts of the machinery or equipment

-- Friction and abrasion: A section of the skin being rub away by the machine.
+- Friction and abrasion: A section of the skin being rubbed away by the machine.

-- Entrapment: Being caught in a moving part of a machine or equipment or plant.
+- Entrapment: Being caught in a moving part of a machine equipment or plant.

-- Crushing: Collision of plant with a person can result to crushing.
+- Crushing: The collision of a plant with a person can result in crushing.

-- Shear: Can be two moving parts (sharp or otherwise) moving across one another.
+- Shear: This can be two moving parts (sharp or otherwise) moving across one another.

-- High pressure injection: This is an injury caused by high-pressure injection of oil, grease, diesel fuel, gasoline, solvents, water, or even air, into the body.
+- High-pressure injection: This is an injury caused by the high-pressure injection of oil, grease, diesel fuel, gasoline, solvents, water, or even air, into the body.

 - Cut: Severing of a human body part by a cutting motion e.g. amputation